-This is a good question, don't you think?
-Isn’t it the internal debate that every leader has?
+These good questions, don't you think?
+They are part of the internal debate that every leader has.

 In my post, 8 Habits of Life-Changing Small Group Leaders, I point out several interrelated habits that I believe must be cultivated by every small group leader.